 If you want a truly unique way to experience the Balearic Island of Menorca, look no further than the Cami de Cavalls.

-This 115 mile (185 km) track circumnavigates the island, taking in some of the island’s most spectacular sights on the way.
+This 115 mile (185 km) track circumnavigates the island.
+On it, you’ll take in some of the island’s most spectacular sights.

 And unlike the coastal trails that sometimes veer too close to the edge of a cliff, these tracks are family-friendly too.